Reconing the EV 12″ XLC Speaker with factory Electro Voice recone parts returns the speaker ...

 What We Do

-Speaker Repair Experts is an information resource focused on the loud speaker repair and replacement needs of general audio enthusiasts, audiophiles, and professional sound engineers.
-We research and report on replacement parts as well techniques to recone, refoam, or re-design speaker woofers, diaphragms, cones, horns, drivers, electronic parts for JBL, Electro Voice, Polk, Kef, Infinity, McIntosh, Adam Audio, Cerwin Vega, KRK, Peavey, QSC and many more.
+We are The Speaker Exchange®, world renowned speaker repair experts.
+This blog site is an information resource focused on the loud speaker repair and replacement needs of general audio enthusiasts, audiophiles, and professional sound engineers.
+We research and report on replacement parts as well techniques to recone, refoam, or re-design speaker woofers, diaphragms, cones, horns, drivers, electronic parts for JBL, Electro-Voice, Polk, Kef, Infinity, McIntosh, Adam Audio, Cerwin-Vega, Peavey, QSC and many more.

 Why, You Ask?